slott56/slott56.github.io/Pelican/content/blog/2026/06/2026-06-17-oodesign_card_games.rst

 Why?
 Because they have three common abstractions: cards, hands, and a score.

-Overall the player's are dealt cards, form hands, and at some point, accumulate a score.
+Overall the players are dealt cards, form hands, and at some point, accumulate a score.
 Of course, all of the implementation details are completely distinct.
 Here's a use case diagram showing hands and the game overall; this can help provide some context.

 ..  figure:: {static}/media/cards/usecase.png